stefaniesturm/stefaniesturm.github.io/writing.md

 <strong>Erika liest // Erika reads</strong>

 In 2016 I co-organised a regular reading event at my favourite bar in Freiburg (unfortunately it's closed now), Erika Bar.
 One night, I read 3 of my own texts.
+The only thing that is left of this evening are a few photos, sadly, but at least the photos are very nice, and the memory very sweet.

 ![Photo by Lynn Sigel](/images/reading.jpg)